- Sociology Major

 - Writing Awards

-The Department of Sociology at the University of Michigan enthusiastically welcomes transfer students into our major and minors.
-We have found transfer students to be some of the most dedicated and successful students in our department, and we are here to assist before and during your time at the University of Michigan.
+The Department of Sociology at the University of Michigan welcomes transfer students into our major and minors.
+We have found transfer students to be some of the most dedicated and successful students in our department, and we are here to assist during your time at the University of Michigan.
+We are also here to support current majors and minors interested in taking a summer transfer course at a local college or tranferring in credits from abroad.
+Here are initial transfer credit steps:

-- Courses listed as transferring for direct credit (i.e. SOC 100) will appear as that course on your UM transcript
+- Courses listed as transferring for direct credit (e.g. SOC 100) will appear as that course on your U-M transcript; if you transfer in SOC 100, you do not need to take a prerequisite course here to declare a Soc major or minor

-Detailed information about transfer credits can be found here.
+Full information on transfer credits can be found on the Transfer Guide page here.